Automation and Processes

 • Or is it to improve resource allocations for tasks, projects and customers?

-Whatever your objectives are, make sure you communicate them to your employees so everybody knows why they should track their time.
+Whatever your objectives are, communicate them to your employees so everybody knows why they should track their time.

 Once your time registration system is up and running, keep an eye out for employees that find it hard to remember to register time - and then try to motivate them directly in whatever way is best suited to help them.